-The headteacher is the senior manager and responsible for all staff.
+Within All Saints Junior School, the headteacher, Andy Snipp, is the senior manager and responsible for all staff.
 If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the headteacher aware.

-If your concern is about the headteacher, you should raise this with the Chair of the Local Governing Body.
+If your concern is about the headteacher, you should raise this with Jenny Wilks, the Chair of Local Governing Body by emailing jenny.wilks@allsaintsmaidenhead.org

-If you would prefer to raise your concerns outside of the school, then you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with your Local Authority.
+If you would prefer to raise your concerns outside of the school, then you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with the Royal Borough of Windsor and Maidenhead.